 In the same regard, we get many emails that ask us if PRP is better than hyaluronic acid injections or cortisone injection.
 Many of these people already had cortisone and hyaluronic acid injections.
 They are somewhat skeptical because these treatments did not help them as much as they thought they would.

-In our experience, we have found PRP injections to be the superior treatment.
+In our experience, we have found PRP injections to be the superior treatment when compared with hyaluronic acid injections or cortisone injection.
 In fact we have submitted our findings for peer-review and upcoming medical journal publication.
 Supporting our view most recently is a 2019 study in the medical journal Orthopade (1) which found that Intra-articular PRP injections into the knee for symptomatic early stages of knee osteoarthritis are a valid treatment option.
 The clinical efficacy of Intra-articular PRP injections is comparable to that of the Intra-articular-hyaluronic acid injections and Intra-articular cortisone after 3 months, HOWEVER, the long-term effectiveness of PRP injections is superior to hyaluronic acid and cortisone.

 What are PRP or Platelet-Rich Plasma Injections and how do they help issues of chronic knee pain?